WhiplashFriday, June 19th, 2015, 11:30 pm

 Whiplash doesn’t respond to only one specific treatment.
 Most recent studies advocate using ice for the first 24 hours after injury, but after that gentle movement/exercise is found to be most effective along with heat and the realm of chiropractic care, physical therapy, pain relief medications, massage, ultrasound, injections and in some cases, even traction.

-The health care professionals at Comprehensive Healthcare Group, at our Oceanside and Valley Stream locations, want you to achieve your maximum strength and comfort and get you back to your healthy lifestyle.
+The health care professionals at Comprehensive Healthcare Group, at our Valley Stream and Oceanside locations, want you to achieve your maximum strength and comfort and get you back to your healthy lifestyle.
+Are you looking for a chiropractor in Valley Stream or Oceanside?
 Call us today to arrange for your assessment and treatment.